 It’s become my responsibility [to include Sadie Hawkins Day every year in the strip.]
 It doesn’t happen on any set day in November; it happens on the day I say it happens.
 I get tens of thousands of letters from colleges, communities, and church groups, starting around July, asking me what day, so they can make plans.

 Eventually, it morphed into an event of an entire day’s duration that fell on the Saturday after November ninth.

-For today’s young women, Sadie Hawkins Day seems anachronistically goofy at best, blatantly sexist at worst.
+For most of today’s young women, Sadie Hawkins Day seems anachronistically goofy at best, blatantly sexist at worst.
 But for a few decades in the middle of the twentieth century, it served as a social bridge between the years when women rarely left the home and the sexual revolution.